-We work with residents, in compliance with the The Homes and Communities Agency’s (HCA) Regulatory Framework, to hold our organisation to account, and to scrutinise and improve our services.
+We work with residents, in compliance with the Homes England’s Regulatory Framework, to hold our organisation to account, and to scrutinise and improve our services.

 Resident involvement is at the heart of how we improve services at Catalyst.
 We have a resident board member and work with nine key groups of residents on:

 - ways in which we can improve community safety

 - procuring new suppliers